Introduction

 So it's that time of year again, a new version of macOS has been released and the age-old question will be asked once again:

-What GPUs are supported with macOS Ventura?
+What GPUs are supported with macOS Sonoma?

 Well, you've come to the right place, we'll give a quick rundown on the situation and go into more detail on exact GPUs we recommend.